Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/transports.md

 Netcode for GameObjects provides a `SinglePlayerTransport` that you can use to create a local single player network session.
 This simplifies switching between multiplayer and single player sessions within the same project, while still being able to use existing netcode scripts.
 The `SinglePlayerTransport` is a effectively a mock transport that ensures full `NetworkTransport` functionality without any transport dependencies.

-### Setting up a single player session
+### Set up a single player session

-In addition to your default network transport, you will want to add the `SinglePlayerTransport` to the `NetworkManager` `GameObject` (or child of).
+In addition to your default network transport, you need to add the `SinglePlayerTransport` to the `NetworkManager` `GameObject` (or child of).

 ![image](/img/transport/SinglePlayerTransport_AddComponent.png)

-In order to start a single player session you must make sure to assign the `SinglePlayerTransport` to the `NetworkManager.NetworkConfig.NetworkTransport` configuration property using script.
+To start a single player session, assign the `SinglePlayerTransport` to the `NetworkManager.NetworkConfig.NetworkTransport` configuration property using a script.

-As an example:
+For example:

 ```csharp
 using Unity.Netcode;